mikechalmers/shopify-multitool/SUBMISSION_CHECKLIST.md

   ```
   Cart Tools for Shopify is a powerful yet lightweight developer extension that provides
   essential debugging and inspection tools for Shopify storefronts.
 Access cart and
-  product data instantly with an intuitive interface that adapts to your workflow.
+  product data instantly with an intuitive, redesigned interface that adapts to your
+  workflow and provides advanced features like SKU viewing and integrated feedback.

   CART TOOLS:
   • View cart summary (item count and total) at a glance
-  • Log beautifully formatted cart data to browser console with item tables
+  • Log cart - beautifully formatted cart data to browser console with item tables
-  • Copy complete cart JSON to clipboard with inline copy button
+  • Copy cart - complete cart JSON to clipboard with one click
-  • Remove all cart attributes with one click (perfect for testing)
+  • Remove attributes - clear all cart-level attributes with one click (perfect for testing)
-  • Empty cart with one click (with confirmation)
+  • Empty cart - clear all items with confirmation and automatic page reload
   • Real-time cart item badge on extension icon
+  • Clear, descriptive button labels that state exactly what they do

   PRODUCT TOOLS (shown only on product pages):
   • Automatically detect when you're on a product page
-  • Log detailed product data including all variants to console
+  • Log product - detailed product data including all variants to console
-  • Copy complete product JSON with inline copy button
+  • Copy product - complete product JSON to clipboard
+  • Get SKUs - NEW!
+Opens a large, page-injected modal showing all product variants
-  • View variant information in formatted console tables
+    - View all variant titles, SKUs, and prices in one place
+    - Individual copy button for each SKU with instant visual feedback
+    - Green checkmark on success, red X on failure
+    - Supports products with many variants (scrollable list)
+    - Fully isolated from page CSS to prevent style conflicts
+    - Auto-matches your system's dark/light mode
+    - Close with X button, backdrop click, or ESC key
   • Works with standard, localized, and collection product URLs

   SMART FEATURES:
   • Context-aware UI - automatically shows/hides relevant tools based on page type
+  • Enhanced visual hierarchy - bold section headers clearly separate Cart and Product tools
+  • Equal-width paired buttons for balanced, professional appearance
   • Per-button loading indicators for clear visual feedback
   • Comprehensive error messages with specific troubleshooting context
   • Support for localized URLs (e.g., /en/products/handle)